Maker education and Technocreative projects I - 2 ECTS

 Teacher

-Cognitive Neuroscience in Education - 2 ECTS
+Cognitive sciences in Education - 2 ECTS

 The main objective of this course is to know how the learner's brain works, in order to propose an adapted learning environment.